 If you feel that you received unfair treatment in a prenup and wish to challenge it in court, contact the Law Offices of Sheryl R. Rentz, P.C., as soon as possible.
 With over 25 years of experience, our legal team can review your agreement and determine if it is valid.
 We can also represent you to have the agreement struck down and ensure that you receive a fair share of your marital property in a divorce.

-How a Family Law Attorney Can Help You
+How a Chester County Family Law Attorney Can Help You

 Getting married is meant to a joyful process, but it can also be extremely stressful and complicated.
 Beyond planning your wedding, you have to make important decisions about your property, your financial future, and the possibility that you could get divorced.
 But with a detailed and valid premarital agreement in your hands, you can weather any storm with the best legal guidance.

 If you and your spouse need assistance drafting a premarital agreement, reach out to the Chester County family law attorney at the Law Offices of Sheryl R. Rentz, P.C.
 Our lead attorney can review all of your assets, property, and debt to draft a thorough agreement that protects you and your spouse in the event of a divorce.
-To schedule a free consultation, contact our office toll-free at (866) 290-9292.
+To schedule a free consultation, contact our office at (610) 645-0100.